Angwyne History, Family Crest & Coats of Arms

 Early History of the Angwyne family

-Another 189 words (14 lines of text) covering the years 1159 and 1273 are included under the topic Early Angwyne History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Angwyne research.
+Another 95 words (7 lines of text) covering the years 1159 and 1273 are included under the topic Early Angwyne History in all our PDF Extended History products and printed products wherever possible.

 Angwyne Spelling Variations